Why can’t you pump your own gas in New Jersey & Oregon?

-I hear you can’t pump your own gas in the states of New Jersey and Oregon?
-Why not?
-It seems silly.
+Why can’t you pump your own gas in New Jersey and Oregon, and have to pay for full-service?
 Self-service works for all the other states, as well as many other places around the world, so why make it illegal?

 Okay.
 So, this begs the question — why?